pikdum/thistle_tea/README.md

 ## required databases

+- **mangos0.sqlite** `./scripts/generate-mangos0-db.sh`
+  - can generate or download
 - **dbc.sqlite** `./scripts/generate-dbc-db.sh`
-  - need to generate from wow client
+  - need to generate from wow client, since this can't be distributed
-- **mangos0.sqlite** `./scripts/generate-mangos0-db.sh`
-  - included in repo with git lfs